NeoFoxxo/techconnect/README.md

 # TechConnect
 ### WORK IN PROGRESS
-A tech support solution where clients can be paired with technicians best suited to resolve their issue.
+A tech support app where clients can be paired with technicians best suited to resolve their issue.